 14. Fail to provide a suitable car for the test

-Make sure your car is suitable for safe road use and ready to drive.
-See RTA (NSW) - Guide to the Driving Test.
+Make sure your car is suitable for safe road use and ready to drive, refer to your local authority's website for further details.
 Most EZLicence driving instructors have vehicles with 5 star ANCAP safety ratings, making them great vehicles in which to take your test.

 15. Neglect the test

 For a small number of people, the have the opposite of nerves and anxiety and are too relaxed and don’t pay attention.
 You need 100% concentration to pass your test, do not make the mistake of thinking it will be easy, no matter how well previous practice has gone.